tjg/ascii-amazement/doc/intro.md

 **Why is there also a BFS which isn't used?**

+*[BFS = breadth-first search, DFS = depth-first search]*

 This is a puzzle, so it's in the sprit of fun: Whenever I implement DFS, I like to see that BFS is the same, except for using a queue instead of a stack.
 (I don't know why; it's just nice to see.)

 So, this is a benign exception of my rule to eliminate dead code.

+As for preferring DFS, it has better memory consumption than BFS and all mazes are finite.

 **Multiple mazes in one file?**